itssmutnuri/QuizApp/README.md

 # Quiz App

-This is a simple Quiz application made for Android Nanodegree course by Udacity.
+This is a (very) simple Quiz application made for Android Nanodegree course by Udacity.